 All Access EKY is an initiative coordinated by the Kentucky Health Justice Network, Appalshop, and Power to Decide that works with ten Southeastern Kentucky counties to build support for programs and services to ensure young people have access to the full range of contraceptive methods.

-This project grew from an Appalshop storytelling initiative from 2011 that was called the East Kentucky Reproductive Healthcare Project (EKRHP).
-In 2016 Appalshop partnered with the Kentucky Health Justice Network and Power to Decide with the support of Educational Foundation of America to reinvigorate this critical work.
+This project grew from an Appalshop storytelling initiative from 2011 that was called the East Kentucky Reproductive Health Project (EKRHP).
+In 2016 Appalshop partnered with the Kentucky Health Justice Network and Power to Decide to reinvigorate this critical work.

 - Providing young women with access to critical information surrounding their reproductive health, their rights and resources for support